Key Takeaways

 Increasing sales velocity requires engaging more high-quality leads in a specific period to boost the odds of turning those qualified leads into high-paying customers that end up with a sizable average deal value and results in ongoing revenue.

-Empowering your sales reps to move each prospective customer rapidly through deal cycles by improving sales funnel velocity—without sacrificing the quality of buyer engagement—lowers the average length of time it takes to win business.
+Empowering your sales reps to move each prospective customer rapidly through deal cycles by improving sales funnel velocity (without sacrificing the quality of buyer engagement) lowers the average amount of time it takes to win new business and accelerates revenue generation.

 Why increasing sales velocity is a strategic imperative for go-to-market teams